Vasikaran/idurar-erp-crm/ASSESSMENT-SUMMARY.md

 ## Quick Start with Docker

-Run all services with Docker Compose:
+To run all deployed services with Docker Compose:

 ```bash
 docker-compose -f docker-compose-prod.yml up -d